Practical knowledge2025-07-01T12:04:29+02:00

 Category Bep - Taxi

-Category C1 - Small lorry
+Category C1 - Small truck

 Category C. - Truck